Our Conclusion

 Design

-This monitor reminded us a little of the MSI OPTIX G241V, which is probably since both are part of the same line.
-The MSI OPTIX G32C4 is entirely finished in a matte black pattern, which is becoming way more mainstream for monitors nowadays.
+This monitor reminded us a little of the MSI OPTIX G241V – probably because both are part of the same line.
+The MSI OPTIX G32C4 is mainly finished in a matte black pattern, which is becoming way more mainstream for monitors nowadays.

-To keep into the modern category, they decided to implement the borderless 3-sided bezels to this monitor.
-As mentioned, it is a high-sided display, being a 32-inch one with dimensions of 28 x 9.8 x 20.1 inches and a weight of 14.11 lbs.
+To keep into the modern category, they decided to implement borderless 3-sided bezels for this monitor.
+As mentioned, it is a large display, a 32-inch one with dimensions of 28 x 9.8 x 20.1 inches and a weight of 14.11 lbs.

-So, be aware of the space your desk must have before affording a huge display like this one.
-It has a thin bottom bezel but not one of the slimmest we reviewed on reatbyte for a 32-inch monitor.
+So, be aware of the free space your desk must have before affording a big display like this one.
+It has a thin bottom bezel, but not one of the slimmest we reviewed on reatbyte for a 32-inch monitor.

-As for its stand, it has a half-triangular one, being likely a typical pattern commonly seen in new MSI releases.
+As for its stand, it has a V-shaped one, which is likely a typical pattern commonly seen in new MSI releases.
 This stand will allow you to only tilt, leaving a little to be desired for stand adjustments.

-This monitor’s rear is basically the same as the MSI OPTIX G241V, but for this one, they decided to remove the brushed part to keep the design solid and casual-looking.
+This monitor’s rear is basically the same as the MSI OPTIX G241V‘s, but for this one, they decided to remove the brushed part to keep the design solid and casual-looking.

-You can notice the VESA support right away when you look at the display’s back, being a great plus point for you if you need to place this monitor on the wall.
+You can notice the VESA support right away when you look at the display’s back, which is a great plus point for you if you need to place this monitor on the wall.

-Lastly, this monitor has a 1500R curvature which is really good and somewhat important for a high-sided monitor like this one.
+Lastly, this monitor has a 1500R curvature which is really good and somewhat important for a big monitor like this one.

 In general, this display’s aesthetics is basically one of the most solid and simplest ones of all the MSI monitors we reviewed here on reatbyte, which is a plus point for some, but a downside for others.